softwarefactory-project/rdopkg/README.md

     pip install rdopkg

-Note that you need to have python2-rpm(resp. python3-rpm) package installed in order for RPM macro related featuers to work as it isn't available from PyPI.
+Note that you need to have python3-rpm package installed in order for RPM macro related features to work as it isn't available from PyPI.